-Monetary assets and liabilities in foreign currencies are translated into respective functional currencies at rates of exchange prevailing at the balance sheet date as issued by Central Bank of Jordan.
+Monetary assets and liabilities in foreign currencies are translated into respective functional currencies at rates of exchange prevailing at the statement of financial position date as issued by Central Bank of Jordan.
 Any gains or losses are taken to the income statement.